systechafrica/systechafrica.github.io/schemesetup/introduction.md

 Access more Scheme configuration links from the left side panel of the **Setup Links** Window.

-Note that the links are arranged into categories making the order of configurations convenient.
+**Note** all the links are arranged into categories making the order of configurations convenient.
 See the screenshot shown below:

 <img  alt="scheme configuration panel image" width="60%" height="auto"  class="center"  src="../media2/schemeM69.png">

 **Action**